mshahid4902/final_project/README.md

 # MovieApp

+**domain (please do not hack my website this is for a school project): final-project-one-omega-62.vercel.app**

 A full-stack movie discovery web application built with HTML, CSS, JavaScript, Node.js, Vercel, and Supabase.
 It integrates the TMDB (The Movie Database) API via the `moviedb-promise` library to allow users to:

 * **Search** for movies by name